Glossary

 Passwordless

-This includes login methods that use a one-time code or link to verify the identity of a user instead of a traditional password.
+This refers to any login method that does not require the user to remember and enter a password.
+For example, using a one-time code or link to verify the identity of a user.

 Project